-If the spinnaker gets caught in the block immediately forward of the mast, consider reciting it to the starboard side of the mast & recite the hole through the mast bridge (look at a new boat to see design).
+If the spinnaker gets caught in the block immediately forward of the mast, consider resiting it to the starboard side of the mast & resite the hole through the mast bridge (look at a new boat to see positions).

-If the spinnaker gets caught in the halyard pulley coming out of the pole, wrap a self-adhesive sleeve around it leaving a gap at the open end, ensuring that the halyard runs freely.
+If the spinnaker gets caught in the halyard pulley coming out of the pole, wrap a selfadhesive sleeve around it leaving a gap at the open end, ensuring that the halyard runs freely.

-The new spinnaker chute has a convenient pocket for storing the main halyard and, more importantly, wraps around the bottom of the mast to prevent the spinnaker catching on the deck fittings in that area.
+New spinnaker chutes have a convenient pocket for storing the main halyard and, more importantly, wrap around the bottom of the mast to prevent the spinnaker catching on the deck fittings in that area.
+Alternatively, loop some bungee around the mast below the deck to hold the coiled halyard.